 It can seem like the elephant in the room that nobody wants to address.
 In a perfect world, your home improvements would go exactly like they were planned: on schedule, and on budget.
-There would be no delays or unforeseen issues lurking beneath the surface of your home.
-Unfortunately, for many homeowners, things don’t always go as planned.
+There would be no delays or unforeseen issues lurking beneath the surface.
+Unfortunately for many homeowners, things don’t always go as planned.
 That’s why it’s important to understand things like Change Orders and to expect them, rather than dread them, during the home improvement process.

-A Change Order is a document that identified the task that was either not included or need to be de-scoped from the original contract.
+A Change Order is a document that identifies the task that was either not included or need to be de-scoped from the original contract.
 The changes may be the completion date or cost.
-Change Orders are common to most renovation or remodeling projects.
-Because when Pros are preparing a proposal, they don't have x-ray vision and unable to see the existing material condition or structure.
-Over time damages occurred behind the drywall, and after demolition, these type of issues were discovered and need to address before making any further improvements.
-The Pros would write up the finding and propose changes, and then submit the Change Order to the homeowner for approval.
-The homeowners and their Pros must reach an agreement before move forward to make the changes.
+Change Orders are common to most renovation or remodeling projects, because when Pros are preparing a proposal, they are unable to see the existing material condition or structure.
+Over time, damages may have occurred behind the drywall, and after demolition, these type of issues are discovered and need to be addressed before making any further improvements.
+The Pros write up the finding and propose changes, and then submit the Change Order to the homeowner for approval.
+The homeowners and their Pros must reach an agreement before moving forward to make the changes.

 Why Things May Change

 Even projects that have careful planning, conscientious professionals, and a high budget sometimes find themselves going off the rails.
-In fact, it’s far more common for there to be changes made to a project than to have the project go off without a single hitch or change during its duration.
+In fact, it’s far more common for there to be changes made to a project than to have the project go off without a hitch.

-No one likes to think about it, but being prepared for changes can help you whether the entire process more easily from beginning to end.
+No one likes to think about it, but being prepared for changes can help you through the entire process more easily from beginning to end.

 Some issues that will arise on your project are due to simple human error.
-Maybe the materials you ordered arrived incorrectly – or not at all (a container ship carrying supplies from Italy once went down in the Atlantic ocean; many homeowners who had been waiting weeks for tile and stone found themselves without their products altogether).
-Or maybe there was a communication issue between you and your Pro.
-Errors can happen despite good intentions and even seasoned professionals, so it’s important to leave a little wiggle room in your project for these to occur.
+Maybe the materials you ordered arrived incorrectly or not at all.
+Maybe there was a communication issue between you and your Pro.
+Errors can happen despite good intentions and seasoned professionals, so it’s important to leave a little wiggle room in your project for these to occur.

 Other changes may occur once the project is underway, just because something that couldn’t be seen previous to demolition turned up.
-For example, you could be pulling up some flooring only to find that there’s another layer of flooring under the first and that it contains asbestos.
-Or you may see that what you thought was a stable subfloor actually has structural issues that couldn’t visualize previously.
+For example, you could be pulling up flooring only to find that there’s another layer of flooring under the first and that it contains asbestos.
+Or, you may see that what you thought was a stable subfloor actually has structural issues that couldn’t be seen previously.
 Pros don’t always have all the answers before they start, and once construction begins, you may be in for some surprises.

 Why You Need to Keep Track of Change Orders

 A reputable Pro will be sure to document everything and to get your approval before things go ahead.
-This is to protect both of you so if the project goes way over budget or takes much longer than anticipated, that you are kept informed of what’s going on.
+This is to protect both of you so if the project goes way over budget or takes longer than anticipated, you're kept informed of what’s going on.